Luoxd1996/RobustNPC/README.md

 from InferRobustNPC import Inference3D Inference3D(rawf="example.nii.gz", save_path="example_pred.nii.gz") # rawf is the path of input image; save_path is the path of prediction.
 ```
-* The trained model just can predict the T1-weighted MRI images, the thickness should be the range of (2.5mm-10.mm).
+* The trained model just can predict the T1-weighted MRI images, the thickness should be in the range of 2.5mm-10.0mm (<1.0mm images will be supported later).

 ## Acknowledgment and Statement
 If you have any question, please contact [Xiangde Luo](https://luoxd1996.github.io).